Family Food on the Table

 The kids love it, we love it, it’s so easy and it goes with everything.
 So yeah, we make it a lot.

-For me, a big part of the appeal is that my husband will do the actual grilling.
+Another big part of the appeal for me is that I don't do the actual grilling.
 That leaves me to handle any side dishes and getting the table ready.

 I’ll take any help I can get!